udo-munk/RP2xxx-GEEK-80/README.md

 because the 8080 lacks various indirekt memory and port addressing.
 The DRI MP/M manuals include example code for 8080, for me it is less elegant and not very interesting, but feel free to try your self.
+Also MP/M will work on the RP2350-GEEK only, the VM provides 7 user memory segments and the RP2040-GEEK doesn't have enough memory for this.

 The LCD can show several stati of the virtual machine, the initial shown display can be set in the configuration.
 Also the displays